parrt/msds501/notes/planning.md

 ## Plan reuse

 When discussing the slice programming pattern, we used 999 as a sentinel value to indicate the end of some rainfall data of interest.
 Let's solve the problem of computing the average rainfall coming from a sensor up to but not including value 999.
-To solve this, we're going to use the second most important strategy for identifying program operations: *reduce a new problem to a variation of an existing problem with a known solution.*
+To solve this, we're going to use the second most important strategy for identifying program operations:

+*Reduce a new problem to a variation of an existing problem with a known solution.*

 This approach is well-known and used by just about every technical discipline (mathematics, physics, engineering, architecture, etc...).
 For example, engineers building a new suspension bridge do not proceed as if such a thing has never been built before.
 It's likely they will take an existing design and tweak it to suit the new situation.

 As an aside, the strategy is often used to poke fun at other disciplines.
 For example, from [a collection of physicist jokes](https://www.astro.umd.edu/~avondale/extra/Humor/ScienceHumor/PhysicistJokes.html), here is a one variation:
 > A Physicist and a mathematician are sitting in a faculty lounge.
 Suddenly, the coffee machine catches on fire.
 The physicist grabs a bucket and leap towards the sink, fills the bucket with water and puts out the fire.
 Second day, the same two sit in the same lounge.
 Again, the coffee machine catches on fire.
 This time, the mathematician stands up, gets a bucket, hands the bucket to the physicist, thus *reducing the problem to a previousely solved one*.

 We also use this problem-reduction approach in the programming world.
-The only difference between this new data problem and the previous generic "average some numbers" problem is that we want to ignore some of the data.
+For example, the only difference between this new data problem and the previous generic "average some numbers" problem is that we want to ignore some of the data.
 It stands to reason that if we tweak our averaging program plan, we can solve this new problem quickly.
 If we take a subset of the original list using the slice pattern:

 <img src=images/slice.png width=210>

 then we get just a list of numbers and we're right back to the simple averaging problem from the last section.

-In order to take the slice, however, we need to know where the 999 is in the list, which implies we need a previous "search for 999" step.
+In order to take the slice, however, we need to know where the 999 is in the list, which implies we need a "search for 999" operation preceding the slice.
 We can't assume the computer will magically know where the 999 is and that it is significant.
 Like teaching a child, we must plan out all necessary steps.
 We are making use of the "working backwards" approach to breakup a single complex operation into two suboperations: search for 999, slice out everything up to that position.
 This operation smacks of data cleanup, so let's make use of that position in the program outline.
 The rest of the plan is identical to the previous average plan:

 <img src=images/rainfall-average-plan.png width=600>